code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-14-spring-jms-listener-example.md

 Let's create both types of listener containers in the `ReceiverConfig` class.

 Create a `DefaultJmsListenerContainerFactory` and a `SimpleJmsListenerContainerFactory`.
-They both require a `ConnectionFactory`.
+Note that they both require a `ConnectionFactory`.

-We use the `setConcurrency()` method to set the "lower-upper" limits.
-This listener container created will always hold on to the minimum number of consumers and will slowly scale up to the maximum number of consumers in case of increasing load.
+We use the `setConcurrency()` method on the DMLC to set the "lower-upper" limits.
+The listener container created will always hold on to the minimum number of consumers and will slowly scale up to the maximum number of consumers in case of an increasing load.

 We then use the factories to create a `DefaultMessageListenerContainer` and a `SimpleMessageListenerContainer`.

 The `SimpleJmsListenerEndpoint` defines `Destination` and the `MessageListener` to invoke to process an incoming message.
-For testing purposes we reuse the `StatusMessageListener` for both containers but give them a different identifier.
+For testing purposes, we reuse the `StatusMessageListener` for both containers but give them a different identifier.

 {% highlight java %}
 package com.codenotfound.jms;